 This function will deinitialize a trust list.
 Note that the all flag should be typically non-zero unless you have specified your certificates using gnutls\x509\trust\list\add\cas() and you want to prevent them from being deinitialized by this function.
-Since: 3.0.0 gnutls\x509\trust\list\get\issuer int gnutls\x509\trust\list\get\issuer (gnutls\x509\trust\list\t [Function] list, gnutls\x509\crt\t cert, gnutls\x509\crt\t \ issuer, unsigned int flags)

-issuer: Will hold the issuer if any.
+Since: 3.0.0 gnutls\x509\trust\list\get\issuer cert: is the certificate to find issuer for issuer: Will hold the issuer if any.
 Should be treated as constant.